-With the media attention that Pitbull Breeds get, I’m sure most of us would be pretty confident in identifying this dog immediately.
+With all the media attention that pit bull breeds get, I’m sure most of us would be pretty confident in identifying this dog immediately.

-With their history, these dogs have earned a very bad reputation and are banned in a large number of states and municipalities across the US, largely erasing their history of being known as a nanny dog.
+With their history, these dogs have earned a a place on the top 10 most dangerous dogs list and are banned in a large number of states and municipalities across the US, largely erasing their history of being known as a nanny dog.

 They carry a contagious zest for life which always brightens your day.
 Had a rubbish day in work?
 Nothing will beat that smile that welcomes you through the door.